-We cannot predict the impact, if any, that the recent outbreak of the coronavirus will have on the timing of the importation of the rig, the setup of the rig at the well site and the testing.
-In an effort to combat the coronavirus, the Israeli authorities have mandated severe restrictions on the day to day operations of business, including the required 14 day quarantine of any persons entering Israel as well as rules relating to the conduct of business.
-At the present time, we cannot predict the impact, if any, of these regulations on our planned testing time schedule.
+We cannot predict the impact, if any, that the outbreak of the coronavirus will have on the ongoing drilling and/or testing of our MJ-02 well.
+In an effort to combat the coronavirus, the Israeli authorities have mandated severe restrictions on the day-to-day operations of businesses, including closures of airports, required quarantine periods of any persons entering Israel as well as rules relating to the conduct of business.
+At the present time, we cannot predict the impact, if any, of these regulations on our planned operations.